AkinyiFO/AkinyiFO/README.md

 I am Fridah Akinyi Odhiambo.
 Professionally, I moved from being an Electrical and Communications Engineering graduate to an Android Developer/Trainer and finally to the AWS Champion - Authorised Instructor that I am now.
 I am just laying it all out here to assure you beyond reasonable doubt that there is a high probability that the next time you are back here, I could be something else that is even more amazing than the last.

 ✨ :balloon: ✨
-- 🔭 I’m currently working on getting more **Google Cloud Certifications**.
+- 🔭 I’m currently working on getting **Google Cloud Certifications**.

 - 🌱 I am learning how to be an **Google Cloud Authorized Trainer and Google Cloud Professional Cloud Architect**.